analogwp/analogwp-library/readme.txt

 = 1.3 - August 05, 2019 =
 * New: Added Button Controls under Page Styles 🎉
-* New: Plugin rebranded as "Style Kits for Elementor"
+* New: Plugin rebranded as "Custom Library for Elementor"
 * Fix: Text/Heading size controls not being persistent on style kit change
 * Fix: Column gap individual controls not taking place
 * Fix: Style Kit update modal displaying on page where it was updated from